arnav-aggarwal/resolve-property/README.md

 The array contains the proeperties that make up the path.
 If the property is not found, it returns `undefined`.
 If multiple paths of the same length are found, it returns the first one.

+For a better understanding of the inputs and outputs, see [find-longest-path-tests.js](https://github.com/arnav-aggarwal/resolve-property/blob/master/find-longest-path-tests.js).
 ```
 const obj = {
     prop1: {